Monday, March 11, 2019

 Author's note.

 The following poem is by Emily Dickinson.
 I have a vague sense of what it's about (she has lost someone she loves?).
 And if I'm right, then it does not apply perfectly well to our hero Jack.
 Because Jack has not lost someone she loves.
-Rather, she has killed someone who to her mind had to be killed.
-Nevertheless, it is from this poem that I got the "formal feeling" Jack has felt after her latest murder, so let's have it:
+Nevertheless!
+It is from this poem that I got that "formal feeling" idea, for the feeling Jack had, after her latest murder, so let's have it.

 After great pain, a formal feeling comes –